Daily dental care for seniors is important to promote continued good health.

 - When the teeth are out, observe the dentures for cracks.
 If you find any, Contact the dentist to schedule for repair.

 - Scrub the false teeth or partial denture with a denture brush and soap.

 - Rinse with water when you finish cleaning.

-- If your family member soaks their false teeth overnight, they may use a special cleaner for false teeth (denture cleanser).
+- Does your family member soak their false teeth overnight?
+They may use a special cleaner for false teeth.
+(Denture cleanser).
 Some add warm water and vinegar (half and half).
 If the denture has metal clasps, use warm water only for soaking.